Kibana Object Manager

 This creates:

-default/manifest/saved_objects.json- Tracks which objects to managedefault/objects/- Directory with your objects organized by type
+manifest/saved_objects.json- tracks which saved objects to manageobjects/- directory with your exported objects organized by type

 Optional: Add spaces management

-Create a spaces.yml to also manage Kibana spaces:
+Create a top-level spaces.yml to manage Kibana spaces:

 spaces: